pilotmoon/PopClip-Extensions/source/ChatGPT.popclipext/Readme.md

 response will be copied to the clipboard instead of appended to the selection.

 The previous messages in the chat are sent along with each new message, allowing an extended dialogue with the AI.
-The chat history automatically resets if there are no messages for 5 minutes.

 The **Reset** action (broom icon) clears the current chat history to start a fresh conversation.
-You can uncheck the "Show Reset Button" option to hide this.

 ### Configuration